Glass nail file: Types and sizes

 Dimensions of the glass nail files can also be different - from the smallest (length 70 mm, thickness 2 mm) to the largest (length 195 mm, 3–6 mm thick).

 Types and sizes of a glass nail file: Glass nail files of the largest sizes are used, as a rule, for pedicures.
 Some also produced with special glass for daily use, of for example, masters in beauty salons.
 Such nail files have only one working side, so as not to injure the manicure masters' finger skin.

 Production technology

-Glass nail file — a file for fingernails care — is made of Czech glass.
-In the course of manufacturing, the material is tempered using the traditional methods of Bohemian glaziers.
+Glass nail file — a file for fingernails care — is made of glass.
+In the course of manufacturing, the material is tempered using the traditional methods of glaziers.
 As a result, the nail file gains a unique wear resistance.
 Nail files which are made of tempered glass can withstand falls onto the floor and intensive daily use.
 If such a nail file breaks, it is safe to touch the glass fragments.